andrewroth/queru-btce/README.md

 - No config file and no framework dependency.
 - No weird abstractions, you can follow BTC-e API specs.
 - Returns an object, keys are methods.
-- Really few error abstraction, and exceptions are raised.
+- Really few error abstraction, exceptions are raised.
 - Nounce is enforced, I don't expect damm nounce error.
-- Tests for the public API (rake test)
+- Tests for the public API (rake test).

 ### Cons: